 B) Where did you make the observations?

-C) How did you get yourself oriented (find the cardinal directions)
+C) How did you get yourself oriented (find the cardinal directions) so that you knew where the Moon was in the sky?

 D) What method did you use to estimate the rise time of the Moon?
 Please include an example.